About the Executive Master of Public Health Program

 Morehouse School of Medicine’s Executive Master of Public Health (eMPH) is an 18-month hybrid program for working professionals who seek a graduate public health degree that prepares them for rapid career growth.
 Our eMPH curriculum provides the public health theory that supports the social mission of MSM.
 The eMPH consists of a community health and policy curriculum coupled with additional program requirements to ensure students obtain the practical skills necessary to advance and further as leaders in the public health profession.
 Driven by the MSM mission, the eMPH will focus on training public health leaders who are fluent in community-focused public health practice, particularly in underserved communities.

-Delivered through an online learning platform, the program will begin fall 2019 with a 10-15 student cohort and an expected duration of 18 months.
+Delivered through an online learning platform, the program can be completed in as few as 18 months.
 Students will engage with classmates and faculty in regular synchronous and asynchronous online sessions, virtual office hours, study sessions, group projects, collaborative assignments, and networking.
 A campus-based in person session will be required once per semester.
 This program consists of 45 credit hours and will require students to attend one campus-based in person session per fall and spring semester.

 The mission of the Master of Public Health (MPH) program is to prepare individuals who will organize and carry out programs to improve the health, quality of life and well-being of communities and people through education, research and service in public health.
 The program has an emphasis on people of color, minorities, the poor, and other underserved populations.
 The MPH program augments the mission and goals of MSM.
 Our graduates are employed at community-based organizations, as well as local, state, national, and international agencies.
 Additionally, many have pursued terminal degrees including MD, PhD, DrPH, and JD, as well as other advanced degrees (e.g., MBS, PA).